christophergarthwood/appdevstig_docs/Template_008_DeploymentStandard.md

 + Pros: Provides a quick rollback option and ensures high availability during the transition.
 + Cons: Requires maintaining two production environments, which can be costly.

 Canary Deployment: The new version is released to a small, isolated subset of users first.
-The behavior and performance are closely monitored.
+Their behavior and performance are closely monitored.
 + Pros: Minimizes the impact of bugs by affecting only a small group of users, allowing for early detection and correction.
 + Cons: Requires sophisticated traffic routing and monitoring capabilities.

 ## Measurable and Actionable: